Osborne Perry Anderson: Later life

 Within a week he died, in Washington, from tuberculosis and lack of care.
 He was interred at Columbian Harmony Cemetery.
 All the bodies from that cemetery were moved to National Harmony Memorial Park in Landover, Maryland.
 The exact location of his remains in the cemetery is unknown as most of the reburials were in the nature of a mass grave.
-His gravestone marker, if there was one, was sold with the others as scrap and probably ended up as "rip-rap" securing the Potamac shoreline of Stuart Plantation.
+His gravestone marker, if there was one, was sold with the others as scrap and probably ended up as "rip-rap" securing the Potomac shoreline of Stuart Plantation.
 There is a more recent memorial, but it is almost certainly not located over his remains.